Single Model Uncertainty Estimation via Stochastic Data Centering: Experiments

+\underline{\textit{Setup}}: In this experiment, we consider a large suite of black-box optimization functions with varying dimensionality ($1$ to $8$) and complexity.
+We provide definitions and details of these functions used in our study in the appendix.
+We also perform an experiment with a pre-trained generative model (GAN) trained on MNIST handwritten digits, wherein we perform optimization in the $100-$D latent space $\mathcal{Z}$ such that thickness of the resulting digit is maximized: $\sum_i \mathbb{I}(x_i > 0), \forall i$, where $\mathbb{I}$ denotes the identity function.
 We use the following baseline uncertainty estimation approaches in our study: (i) Gaussian processes (GP); (ii) Monte-Carlo dropout (MCD); (iii) Bayesian neural networks (BNN) trained via variational inferencing; and (iv) deep ensembles (DEns).
 For all neural network surrogates, we computed positional embeddings (sinusoidal) of the raw parameter inputs prior to building a fully-connected network with $4$ hidden layers each containing $128$ neurons and ReLU activation.
 All methods were trained with the same set of hyperparameters: Adam optimizer learning rate $1e-4$ and $500$ epochs, except for BNN, which required $1000$ epochs for convergence.
 With MCD, we used $50$ forward passes at test time for each sample to obtain the uncertainties.
 Finally, with $\Delta-$UQ, we set the number of anchors for inferencing as $\min(20, n)$, where $n$ is the number of samples in the observed dataset in any iteration.

 The DEns model was constructed using $5$ constituent members (increasing this did not provide any benefits), each trained with a different initialization.
 The number of initial samples and the number of steps in the sequential optimization were set to be the same across all methods.
 In each round of the Bayesian optimization, we used $10,000$ samples for initialization and $15$ restarts (i.e., starting points for multistart acquisition function optimization), and finally one candidate ($q = 1$) was evaluated with the black-box function and added to the observed dataset.
 We performed experiments with $5$ random seeds (different initializations), each for $5$ independent trials.
 Since the goal is to reach the global optima with the fewest number of samples, we use the widely adopted area under the \textit{iteration vs best achieved function value} curve to obtain a holistic evaluation of different approaches (see Figure \ref{fig:auc}).